 Soon afterward I spent 11 years working in Austin, mostly in community psychiatry.
 I subsequently spent four wonderful years practicing frontier psychiatry (it’s a thing) in the Big Bend area of Texas.
 I was recruited to Maine, and for the past 19 years have been employed by the nicest hospital corporation I could ever imagine, MaineGeneral Health.
 My views are my own, but they’re cool enough to encourage me to express them.

 My wife Aimee is a psychiatric nurse (like my late mother), and together we have five wonderful children.
-For a little more personal back story, check out the video below!
+For a little more personal back story, check out the podcast below!

 My practice is limited to my work with MaineGeneralHealth, and I have no inclination to provide personal consultations within this venue.